novialriptide/sakuya-engine/README.md

 ## Questions & Answers
 1. Is this repository open for contributions?

 No, this repository is not contribution-friendly as the maintainer for this repository doesn't use pull requests to organize changes.
+Furthermore, this is an engine that is personally used by the maintainer and if there is code introduced that the maintainer does not understand, there'll be delays during development of a new game.

 2. Can I use this for my game?